zhangzhizhongz3/CppPrimer/ch13/README.md

 > Why is the parameter to the `save` and `remove` members of Message a Folder&?
 Why didn’t we define that parameter as `Folder`?
 Or `const Folder&`?

-Because these operations must also update the given `Folder`.
+Because these operations must update the given `Folder`.
 Updating a `Folder` is a job that the `Folder` class controls through its `addMsg` and `remMsg` members, which will add or remove a pointer to a given `Message`, respectively.

 Exercise 13.34 [hpp](ex13_34_36_37.h) | [cpp](ex13_34_36_37.cpp) | [test](ex13_34_36_37_TEST.cpp)
 -------------------------------------------------------------------------------------------------